 Step five: Potential appeal

-Both the employee and the employer have the right to appeal the Labor Commissioner’s order within 10 days after it is served.
+Both the employee and the employer have the right to appeal the Labor Commissioner’s order, but there is a very short time period to file an appeal (generally it must be within at least 10 days after it is served).
 The order must be a written order, and will normally be served on the employer through the mail.
 If the employer appeals the order, the appeal moves the case to the appropriate superior court.
 The appeal is a de novo appeal, meaning that the case starts from the beginning in superior court and the Labor Commissioner’s order is given no weight.
 Employers wishing to appeal the Labor Commissioner’s order must also post a bond in the full amount that was awarded in the order.
 Given the short 10-day deadline to file an appeal, employer wishing to appeal Labor Commissioner orders must seek counsel immediately once they receive the order from the Labor Commissioner.